Training Your Cat to Walk on a Leash

 The practice sessions should be consistent and structured.
 Begin indoors or in a secure, enclosed outdoor space like a fenced yard, where distractions are minimal.
 Keep them short at first, no more than five to ten minutes to ensure you are not demanding too much, too soon, from your furry companion.
 Engaging your cat in a favourite game or enticing them with treats can make them move around with the harness and leash on.
 You’ll want to create a routine where the harness and leash equal fun time.

-Remember, just like with the excitement of a new toy, it is about sprinkling these sessions with something extra special to reinforce positive attitudes!
+Remember, just like with the excitement of a new toy, it’s about sprinkling these sessions with something extra special to reinforce positive attitudes!

 Use positive reinforcement throughout these sessions as your cat becomes more adept at moving around harnessed.
 Reward them with small treats, verbal praise, or gentle petting whenever they take steps or follow you willingly.
 Cats can be quite food motivated, so use high-value treats, something they really love, making sure these are not part of their regular meal to maintain their special status.

 Patience will be your most valuable ally.
 Your cat might take to training in strides, or they might require a bit more encouragement.
-It’s all about reading their mood and energy, adjusting your expectations accordingly.
+It is all about reading their mood and energy, adjusting your expectations accordingly.
 For example, if your furball seems eager and attentive, it might be the right moment to add another step to your training, like guiding them with the leash to follow you for a few steps.
-If they’re distracted or start to show any signs of stress, now, let’s take a break and try again later.
+If they’re distracted or start to show any signs of stress, it is time to take a break and try again later.

 As your cat grows accustomed to the harness, leash, and following cues, slowly introduce new challenges.
 Lead them through doorways, around furniture, or up and down stairs.
 Always practice at the cat’s pace, never pulling or tugging on the leash.
 If at any point your cat resists or becomes nervous, revert to the former step where they were comfortable, and slowly work your way back up.